-The table below shows historical compound annual returns of the Public Employees Retirement Fund for various time periods ending on June 30, 2019 (figures are reported as gross of fees).
-The compound annual return is the average rate per year compounded over the indicated number of years.
+The table below shows annualized investment returns of the PERF for various time periods ending on June 30, 2020 (figures reported are net of investment expenses and gross of administrative expenses).
+These returns are the annual rates that if compounded over the indicated number of years would equate to the actual performance of the PERF.
 It should be recognized that in any given year the rate of return is volatile.
-The portfolio has an expected volatility of 11.4 percent per year based on the most recent Asset Liability Modelling study.
-The volatility is a measure of the risk of the portfolio expressed in the standard deviation of the fund's total return distribution, expressed as a percentage.
-Consequently, when looking at investment returns, it is more instructive to look at returns over longer time horizons.
+The portfolio has an expected volatility of 11.4% per year based on the most recent Asset Liability Modeling study.
+The realized volatility is a measure of the risk of the portfolio expressed as the standard deviation of the fund's total monthly return distribution, expressed as an annual percentage.
+Due to their volatile nature, when looking at investment returns, it is more instructive to look at returns over longer time horizons.

-History of CalPERS Compound Annual Rates of Return and Volatilities 1 year 5 year 10 year 20 year 30 year Compound Annual Return 6.7% 5.8% 9.1% 5.8% 8.1% Volatility - 4.4% 6.9% 10.7% 9.8%
+History of CalPERS Compound Annual Rates of Return and Volatilities 1 year 5 year 10 year 20 year 30 year Compound Annual Return 4.7% 6.3% 8.5% 5.5% 8.0% Realized Volatility - 7.3% 7.1% 8.6% 8.6%